giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 But this time, we're not going to use them to document JavaScript _code_, but rather only the _types_ in our code.
-And to do that, we're going to not simply write JSDoc comments, but right them in a way that is **recognized by TypeScript**.
+And to do that, we're going to not simply write JSDoc comments, but write them in a way that is **recognized by TypeScript**.
 Let's start.

-By the way, you can find all the code in this blog post at the `jsdco-typing` repo
+By the way, you can find all the code in this blog post at the `jsdode-typing` repo
-<https://github.com/giltayar/jsdoc-typing>, that includes an NPM package that has full typings
+<https://github.com/giltayar/jsdoc-typing>, that includes the source for an NPM package
-and can be used with any TypeScript (or JSDoc typing) code.
+that has full typings and can be used with any TypeScript (or JSDoc typing) code.

 ## Simple JSDocs